narrowspark/framework/docs/en/Prologue/Contributions/01_Our_Backward_Compatibility_Promise.md

 <a name="data_4"></a> When changing the parent class, the original parent class must remain an
        ancestor of the class.

-<a name="data_5"></a> The value of a constant may only be changed when the constants aren't
+<a name="data_5"></a> The value of a constant may only be changed when the constants aren’t
        used in configuration (e.g. Yaml and XML files), as these do not support constants and have to hardcode the value.
-For instance, event name constants can't change the value without introducing a BC break.
+For instance, event name constants can’t change the value without introducing a BC break.
        Additionally, if a constant will likely be used in objects that are serialized, the value of a constant should not be changed.